• Skip to primary navigation

 This is such a yummy and easy recipe to make for a quick weeknight meal or to enjoy on the weekend for movie night!
 You will love how you can make just a small batch to enjoy without lots of dishes or heating up the kitchen.

-Set the temperature to 350 for nine minutes.
-At the five minute mark, turn the ravioli over, and lightly spray again with olive oil.
+Set the temperature to 350°F for 9 minutes.
+At the 5-minute mark, turn the ravioli over, and lightly spray again with olive oil.
+Let them cook for 4 more minutes.

-Serve it topped with Parmesan cheese and finely chopped parsley.
+Serve the raviolis topped with Parmesan cheese and finely chopped parsley.
 I kept the marinara sauce on the side.
 Enjoy!

 crunchy ravioli with a bite out of it and dipping sauce.